Redemption tale: The Srikanth story of guts and grit | Sports-Games

 Soon, he was training at the Pullela Gopichand academy and earned early success as a doubles player but he switched to singles on the advice of the chief coach and burst into the scene with the Thailand Open win in 2013.

-He was hailed as the next big thing when he shocked the five-time world and two-time Olympic champion, Lin Dan in the final of the China Open Super Series Premier event, a performance that also held out the promise of a medal at the Rio Olympics.
+He was hailed as the next big thing when he shocked five-time world and two-time Olympic champion, Lin Dan in the final of China Open Super Series Premier event, a performance that also held out promise of a medal at the Rio Olympics.

 But Srikanth faltered at the quarters at Rio after Lin Dan avenged his loss at the biggest stage.

-However, the Indian soon returned to stun the badminton world by claiming four super series titles in five finals in 2017, a feat achieved only by the likes of Lee Chong Wei, Lin Dan, and Chen Long in a calendar year.
+However, the Indian soon returned to stun the badminton world by claiming four super series title in five finals in 2017, a feat achieved only by the likes of Lee Chong Wei, Lin Dan and Chen Long in a calender year.

 Soon he was the toast of the whole country but then he injured his knee during the French Open in November that year and aggravated it at the national championships.

-He recovered to claim the coveted Commonwealth Games gold at Glasgow, 2018, and earned his place at the top of the world ranking for a week in April too but then came the slide.
+He recovered to claim the coveted Commonwealth Games gold at Gold Coast, 2018 and earned his place at the top of the world ranking for a week in April too but then came the slide.

 The knee injury and other niggles, especially related to his ankle, affected his performance.